 Senate Scrutinizes Assisted Living Industry in Unprecedented Review

-The U.S. Senate is conducting a comprehensive review of the assisted living industry, scrutinizing its practices and regulatory standards.
-This in-depth examination seeks to ensure the safety, quality of care, and overall well-being of residents.
+In an unprecedented move, the U.S. Senate is conducting a comprehensive review of the assisted living industry, scrutinizing its practices and regulatory standards.
+This in-depth examination seeks to ensure the safety, quality of care, and overall well-being of residents within these facilities as more and more people require long-term care services.

 The American assisted living industry faces its most significant congressional scrutiny in two decades, as U.S. Senator Bob Casey (D-PA), Chairman of the Senate Special Committee on Aging, launched a sweeping inquiry into resident concerns regarding cost, transparency, and adequacy of care.